DMVis/DMVis/documentation/utils/dataUtils.md

 To make sure that every visualisation is consistent, we have created a set of utility functions that help with data manipulation.
 These functions are used to transform data into a format that can be easily used by the visualisation components.

-Each instance of this class has four attributes available
+Each instance of this class has five attributes available

-- `data`: The parsed data in the form of an array of arrays
+- `data`: The original parsed data in the form of an array of arrays
 - `columns`: The column names of the data
 - `columnInfo`: An object containing the type of each column
 - `rawData`: An array of arrays with the columns prepended before the data
+- `visualisationData`: The parsed data in a writable store, used to update the data in the visualisation

 The `DataUtils` class contains a set of utility functions that help with data manipulation.
 The functions are as follows: